DubeySuvodeep/SensorBackend/README.md

 # SensorBackend

-# To start the project up and running
+1. To start the project up and running
-sudo docker-compose up --build
+<code>sudo docker-compose up --build</code>

 # If properly build the project will run on 0.0.0.0:8000 and mongo will run on 0.0.0.0:27017
 # Download a Mongo Client like Robo3T and create the following